NappingPiglet/dicecloud-v2-guide/documentation-for-properties/slotfiller.md

 How many properties this counts as.
 When added to a slot, the slot filler will take up an amount of space in the slot equal to this value instead of simply 1.
 This will accept any non-negative number.

+### Condition

+A condition to check if you can add this slot filler to a slot.
+Unless you are making a library, this can be left blank.
+For this slot filler to be added to a slot, this condition must evaluate to true.

 ### Tags

 Tags are used to control which slots this property can be added to.
 This will usually be left blank unless you're making a library.